mdbct/photocrypt/README.md

 ## Usage

-To open the GUI frontend, run:
+To open the GUI front-end, run:

     photocrypt